amirerajabi/amirerajabi/README.md

 <br>

 ### Hi, I'm Amir Rajabi 👋
-A Software Developer with more than 5 years of experience in designing and developing complex applications and internal frameworks, mainly using the Microsoft stack.
+A Software Developer with over 5 years of experience in designing and developing complex applications and internal frameworks, primarily using the Microsoft stack.
 - 💡 Currently working at SanayCo

 ## 🛠️ Languages & Tools